 Use sunscreen and sunglasses: To protect your overall wellbeing at altitude, make sure you use extra sunscreen and pack sunglasses or goggle to protect against snowblindess.

 Consider altitude sickness tablets: As mentioned in the previous section, you may wish to take altitude sickness medicine such as Diamox before starting your trip.
 Note that Diamox isn’t available in all countries and may have side effects so consult a doctor for advice.

 Overall, the most important advice is to spend plenty of time acclimatising.
 A group of girls on our Machu Picchu trek flew into Cusco the night before the trek and, rather predictably, suffered badly.
 Don’t ignore this basic advice.
 It doesn’t matter if you’re fit, healthy and active.
 Altitude sickness doesn’t discriminate so prepare yourself ahead of time to fully enjoy the trip ahead.

-In 1996 eight climbers were killed and several more injured on Mount Everest, the highest mountain on Earth.
 Into Thin Air is a chilling insight into what it was like to be on the mountain during those godforsaken nights.